 If you are applying for Fall 2017 or Fall 2018 admission, results from the redesigned SAT and/or the previous SAT will be accepted.
 When evaluating applicants, we will consider only the highest testing results reported from one version of the test, not across both versions.

-You may alternatively take the ACT, graded on a 36-point scale; if you take the test more than once, you will be evaluated on the highest composite score you receive.
+You may alternatively take the ACT, graded on a 36-point scale; if you take the test more than once, you will be evaluated on the highest score you received in any individual section.
 Columbia does not require the writing test offered by the ACT.

 SAT Subject Tests